terminusdb/terminusdb-access-control/docs/README.md

 It is a relationship between a resource (scope) and a role (what the user can do).
 A capability role defines a set of actions a user assigned the role is allowed to perform over an organization or database.

 #### Resource
 Organization/Team or Database

+#### Organization/Team
+Group of database

 #### Database
 The databases belong to an organization and they inherit the organization User Role.
-You can override this role, adding a capability/role at database level.
+You can override this role, adding a capability/role at database level to increase the user level of access.